iamtiagomadeira/iamtiagomadeira/README.md

 ## About me

-I've been working in the IT industry for about a decade. am a Technology Consultant at SAP with a decade of experience in the IT industry.
-I'm passionate about AI, Machine Learning, and I enjoy building applications.
+I’ve been working in the IT industry for about a decade and am currently a Technology Consultant at SAP.
+I specialize in supporting SAP customers in their transformation toward becoming Intelligent Enterprises, leveraging the capabilities of the Business Technology Platform (BTP).

-Currently working as a Technology Consultant at SAP, supporting SAP customers in their transformation towards the Intelligent Enterprise, leveraging the capabilities of the Business Technology Platform (BTP).
+I’m passionate about AI, Machine Learning, and enjoy building applications.

-Previously, I was a Support Engineer at Microsoft.
+Previously, I worked as a Support Engineer at Microsoft.
 I studied Data Science at the University Institute of Lisbon (ISCTE).

 Check out my [portfolio](https://github.com/iamtiagomadeira)/)